“So who did your psychic paper say you were in order

 he would be a dead man.
 His whole life would unravel.

-And he had to do it before Susan’s grandfather got back from the
+And he had to do it before Susan’s Grandfather got back from the

 Mah-jongg game.